 - or use a combination of these options.

 Regardless of the scheme they choose, employers must give their employees factual information such as: that they are going to be enrolled into a pension scheme; what that pension scheme is and the amount of the contributions they will have to pay.

 The Act contains minimum percentages that employers and employees must contribute in total.
 The minimum percentages increase gradually between 2012 and 2017.

 If your business already has a pension scheme businesses should find out if they will be offering a compliant scheme.
-You may also look on the Pensions Regulator
+You may also look on the Pensions Regulator website.

 Q. What basic skills do you think make an entrepreneur successful?
 What are the biggest challenges start-ups and entrepreneurs face when starting a business?